This post contains links that we may earn a small commission for at no cost to you read more

 Is There an Alternative to iFit?

-I’ve heard that OpenFit is an alternative, but they only offer a free 14-day trial, after which it costs $8 a month.
+OpenFit is an alternative.
+They offer a free 14-day trial, after which it costs $8 a month.

-That costs less than the iFit subscription of $39/month for a family membership plan, but I’ve heard that OpenFit doesn’t have that many options, and it’s more for beginners.
+That costs less than the iFit Train plan of $15/month for a single user, but I’ve heard that OpenFit doesn’t have that many options, and it’s more for beginners.

 BitGym is another alternative that has a free option, but it only offers 8 rotating workout routines.
 You can get the “premium” experience for $7.50 a month or pay for the lifetime plan for $400.